Coastal Resilience Gardening Impact in Rhode Island

 Summary

-Those working in Individual and located in Rhode Island may meet the eligibility criteria for this grant.
+Those working in Other and located in Rhode Island may meet the eligibility criteria for this grant.
 To browse other funding opportunities suited to your focus areas, visit The Grant Portal and try the Search Grant tool.

 Explore related grant categories to find additional funding opportunities aligned with this program:

-Arts, Culture, History, Music & Humanities grants, Individual grants, Small Business grants.
+Arts, Culture, History, Music & Humanities grants, Faith Based grants, Individual grants, Non-Profit Support Services grants, Other grants.

 Grant Overview